carneades/carneades-3/doc/manual/opinions.md

-# Formulating Opinions and Participating in Polls
+# Formulating, Polling and Comparing Opinions